Skip to main content

 19 mentions Positive Neutral Negative

 The game is widely criticized for its significant stability issues, with numerous bugs and glitches that hinder gameplay, including progression-blocking errors and frequent crashes.
-Many players report frustrating experiences, such as unresponsive controls and graphical problems, leading to a consensus that the game is currently a "buggy, clunky mess."
-While some hope for future patches to improve stability, the overall impression is that the game is unplayable in its current state.
+Many players report frustrating experiences, such as character freezes and unresponsive mechanics, leading to an overall impression of a "buggy, clunky mess."
+While some hope for future patches to improve stability, the current state is deemed largely unplayable.

 • “Each stage comes with its own progression-blocking glitches.”